yuyai-tech/satan-project/README.md

 - `legacy`: old team's files.
 - `the-no-labs`: Course material of each session
-- `slides`: Slides of ear session.
+- `slides`: Slides of each session.